reactjs/react.dev/content/docs/addons-test-utils.md

 > Note
 >
-> You will have to provide any event property that you're using in your component (e.g. keyCode, which, etc...) as React is not creating any of these for you.
+> You will have to provide any event property that you're using in your component (e.g. keyCode, which, etc…) as React is not creating any of these for you.

 * * *